ScratchAddons/ScratchAddons/README.md

 - Run addons and provide APIs to them.
 - Provide global state to addons (for example, the `addon.auth` API).
 - Pollute prototypes for use by addon userscripts.
+- Provide ways to access and modify Redux state.
 - Avoid addons from interfering with each other.
 - Avoid duplicate work from different addons.